bezgolovyponch/sentisquare-test-app/README.md

-# Application for meaning extraction from .txt fime and chart generation
+# Application for meaning extraction from .txt file and chart generation

 This is a React application that allows you to upload a text file and generate different charts based on the data in the file.
 The application is built using React and uses npm as the package manager.